 This mixture, called sofrito, is used in many Latin American recipes as a seasoning base; it can even replace salsa as a dip for chips.
-Before using it in recipes, thaw completely in the refrigerator or microwave.

 - 3 tablespoons olive oil

 - 2 large onions, coarsely chopped (4 cups)

 - 2 green bell peppers, ribs and seeds removed, coarsely chopped (2 1/4 cups)